yiziz/docs/docs/guide/front-end/vite-plugin/index.md

 ## React Support

-Whenever the Vite React plugin is detected the Vite AEM plugin will automatically inject the React fast refresh script.
+Whenever the `@vitejs/plugin-react` plugin is detected, the AEM Vite plugin will automatically inject the React fast refresh script.